itsmichaelbtw/cache-clock/README.md

 ## Features

 - Supports TypeScript
-- Built for NodeJS and the browser consumption
+- Built for NodeJS and the browser
 - Lightweight and fast (4kb gzipped)
 - Built-in automatic cache expiry
 - Entries are stored in a `Map` for fast retrieval